- Home

 Taking thyroid hormone tablets

-Taking thyroid hormone tablets can have two roles:
+Taking thyroid hormones has two roles:

-Reducing the risk of the cancer coming back – Taking thyroid hormone tablets stops your pituitary glands from releasing too much of another hormone called thyroid-stimulating hormone (TSH).
-It is thought that high levels of TSH may encourage any thyroid cancer cells remaining after treatment to grow.
+Reducing the risk of the cancer coming back – T4 medicine stops your pituitary gland from releasing too much thyroid-stimulating hormone (TSH).
+High levels of TSH can encourage the growth of any thyroid cancer cells left after treatment.
+If your doctor thinks there’s a medium or high risk of cancer returning, you may have a high dose of T4 to reduce your TSH level – called TSH suppression.

 Finding the right dose